zenecture/neuroflow/README.md

 )
 ```

-Then, simply import a GPU implementation:
+Then, you can import a GPU implementation for your model:

 ```scala
 import neuroflow.nets.gpu.DenseNetwork._